What Is Mobile Device Management (MDM)?

 Mobile Device Management Platforms

-An MDM platform allows your IT and security teams to let their users have the flexibility and productivity offered by mobile devices, while still effectively managing these devices, regardless of their type of operating system.
-Mobile device management solutions offer you a range of features that help you save time and easily manage your mobile devices to improve efficiency, productivity, and security.
+An MDM platform allows your IT and security teams to let their users have the flexibility and productivity offered by mobile devices while still effectively managing them, regardless of their operating system type.
+Mobile device management solutions provide a range of features that help you save time and easily manage your mobile devices to improve efficiency, productivity, and security.

 In the end, it is the developers of mobile OSs and devices who decide what MDM solutions can and can't do on a device through the API, so most offer the same core features, including: